The importance of being ernest but it is not Oscar Wilde.

 "Mm, ernest you mean?"
 We laughed, she still holding onto my hand.
 Was I being propositioned for the second time in one night?

 Then download A Family Affair ...
-The Bostonians onto your smartphone, the first of a trilogy.
+The Bostonians onto your smartphone or Kindle, the first of a trilogy.
 Preston's not in the same league as O'Henry and Wilde, I confess, but you'll love it just the same.
 When you go to the beach this summer, will you be taking O'Henry and Wilde with you?
 I doubt it.
 Bernard Preston?
 Now that's an option!

 This short story, the importance of being ernest, from Just for Laughs, asks if we don't actually take ourselves too seriously?
 Our sexuality, our race and even our religion has become so burdensome, that we buckle under the weight of them.
 Then we are just inviting others to lampoon us.